ffalves/ffalves/README.md

 ## Hey, I´m Fefe Alves!

-- 🔨 In recent years, I have been working as a data strategist leading data teams (engineering, science and analytics).
+- 🔨 I'm a data strategist and I work as head of data.
-- 🎲 I'm always studying a lot of things but now I'm focused on fundamentals Azure's certifications.
+- 🎲 Much of my strategic work involves growing audiences and monetizing digital products.
-- 💬 I love to talk about data (analysis, science, engineering), business analysis, machine learning, statistics, operational research, predictive models...
+- 💬 I'm also passionate about sports & performance analytics, mainly football (soccer), running and judo.
 - 🌈 Pronouns: she/her.

 #### p.s.: I know, I've overlooked it a little bit and I'm not proud of it, but it's always time to make a new commit and participate in new projects, right? 😅 :